 Bad faith positions poison discussions, part two

-Of course, now we must address the word, the dumb word, the misused word, the weapon word, the trump card, the philistine scrawl: misogyny.
-As if the world could even function or endure for a few generations if men hated women.
+Of course, now we must address the word, the misused word, the weapon word, the trump card: misogyny.
+As if the human world could even function or endure for a few generations if men hated women.
 The story of humanity itself is of Adam and Eve expelled, of overcoming the elements, of bonding and fighting and scratching out an existence on our blue and green and grey and yellow rock.

 It’s a beautiful story, one full of shocking death and unlimited pain and of course conflict – the “war of the sexes” idea is not new- but at heart, near galactic success and the joy of life.
 Of Victory.
-Humans have conquered nearly every inch of the planet and salivate over the boundless frontier of space – if we were dragging and dragged down by a hated, resentful relationship with our other half, this success would never have happened.
-Some ass calling you a bitch and building a skyscraper to house thousands of business, families and lives are not equivalent acts, one is not the abnegation of the other, and to think so is an act of narcissism so grand it is the actual abnegation: life is not just about your troubles or sins or sufferings or some weak man’s anger.
+Humans have conquered nearly every inch of the planet and salivate over the boundless frontier of space – if we were dragging and dragged down by a hated, deep-rooted, resentful relationship with our other half, if our natures were so imperfect, this success would never have happened.
+Some ass calling you a bitch and building a skyscraper to house thousands of businesses, families and lives are not equivalent acts, one is not the abnegation of the other, and to think so is an act of narcissism so grand it is the actual abnegation: life is not just about your troubles or sins or sufferings or some weak man’s anger.

-Now I know a lot of you can’t see this or don’t want to, and think that what motivates behaviors, the ones unlikeable to you, requires your opprobrium, your judgement, your activism.
-That’s fine, the non-reality-based community welcomes you to a world of exciting propositions that can stimulate you for a lifetime, not just misogyny!
+Now, I know a lot of you can’t see this or don’t want to, and think or repeat that what motivates behaviors, the ones unlikeable to you, requires your opprobrium, your judgement, your activism.
+That’s fine: the non-reality-based community welcomes you to a world of exciting propositions that can stimulate you for a lifetime, not just misogyny!
 You can spend time trying to figure out why command economies mysteriously fail and how to overcome that through superior technology.
-You can provide theories on how to run society without enforcing laws.
+You can provide theories on how to run society without enforcing laws or even providing enforcers.
 You can join think tanks to help run the world without conflict.
 You can try to figure out why your race/age group/religion is best and their race/age/religion is not.
 You can get an entire degree specializing in convincing people of how they should eat/live/have sex/raise/kill their offspring.
 You can go to conferences, universities, get-togethers, flagellation rooms for why god/conscience/society does/does not want this thing from you/them.

 It gets even better, in fact.
 For many of these fields, you even have the privilege of being right all over again once your old theory goes out of date!
-Yes, the beauty of reality is that it is so big, it even has room for those who live outside it.
+Yes, the beauty of reality is that it is so big, that we are so successful in living together as men and women in aggregate, reality even has room for those who live outside it.
 In fact, the mere Men Hate Women Shouting Club & Happy Hour, membership five, will be jealous.
 Well, there’s always room at the top, as they say: do your worst.

 The problem is, it is clearly not.